What is hyperopia?

 Correction of hyperopia

-The conditions, risks, and precautions for hyperopia surgery are similar to those for myopia.
+The conditions, risks and precautions for hyperopia surgery are similar to those for myopia.

-As with all refractive surgery, there is no such thing as zero risk, but overall, serious complications are exceptional, especially when a complete and rigorous eligibility assessment has been performed beforehand to ensure the absence of any potential contraindications.
-All procedures are applicable for the treatment of hyperopia: LASIK, femtosecond laser, and Trans PKR, the only truly 100% laser operation that involves no contact with the patient's eye.
+As with all refractive surgery, there is no such thing as zero risk, but overall, serious complications are exceptional, especially when a complete and rigorous eligibility assessment was carried out beforehand to ensure the absence of any possible contraindications.